 Things to keep in mind

-As runners wears their Whoop for longer, it’ll get to know them and their habits better, which will provide them with more accurate insights into their health.
+As runners wear their Whoop for longer, it’ll get to know them and their habits better, which will provide them with more accurate insights into their health.
 After four days, the Whoop should have an idea of your daily activity levels and assess your strain accordingly.
 After one month of wear, the strap will recalibrate and provide you with a monthly performance assessment, which will give insights into your training, and show where you’re recovering well and where you could improve.

 The recovery rings (which are colour-coded based on how well you’ve recovered) only appear on day four.
-They function like traffic lights: green means you’re in the clear to work out, yellow means you should proceed with caution and consider slowing down that day and red means that you probably could use a recovery day.
+They function like traffic lights: green means you’re in the clear to work out, yellow means you should proceed with caution and consider slowing down that day and red means that you probably could use an extra recovery day.

 This is a subscription-based service.
 For $30 per month, runners have access to the strap and everything the app has to offer.
 This strap is for the runner who wants to get every bit of potential out of their body.
 While the data can be a little overwhelming at first, some of the insights can lead to quick fixes which will make for huge training improvements long term.
 A full review of the Whoop strap is coming later this month.